rlivingsus/misc/AllBooks.md

 - Sainsbury, Ian: The World Walker
 - Sakey, Marcus: Brilliance
 - Salamo, Lin: Mark Twain's Helpful Hints for Good Living
-- ~~Salvatore, RA: Night of the Hunter; Rise of the King; The Highwayman; The Legend of Drizzt: The Collected Stories ~~
+- ~~Salvatore, RA: !!!Night of the Hunter; Rise of the King; The Highwayman; The Legend of Drizzt: The Collected Stories ~~
 - Sanderson, Brandon: Shadows for Silence in the Forests of Hell & Perfect State; The Way of Kings; Legion: The Many Lives of Stephen Leeds (2 others?
 Mitosis read it think); Warbreaker (read?); ~~Elantris~~; Arcanum Unbounded
 - Scalzi, John: Dispatcher; The Collapsing Empire
 - Schwab, VE: A Darker Shade of Magic